sdelquin/sendhereplz/README.md

 [![Logo SendHerePlz](img/sendhereplz-logo-128.png)](img/sendhereplz-logo.png)

-This is a **Chrome Extension** with one clear aim: **"Quick identification of Amazon products with shipping restrictions"**.
+**Quick identification of Amazon products with shipping restrictions**

 Have you ever spend hours looking for items on Amazon sites but none of them were available for shipping to your location?
-With this extension you will be able to detect these items quickly from the results page, so you can easily identify which products are eligible for you.
+With this **browser extension** you will be able to detect these items quickly from the results page, so you can easily identify which products are eligible for you.

 ## Features